 Ten years ago, when I first began to write seriously, I found an article by a woman on this topic.
 Her view was that if you can remove all the Christian aspects from your story—and still have a story—then you are not a Christian author.
 Although I’ve forgotten her name, that standard has stuck with me.

 Can Christians write (and/or read) books that don’t have an obvious Christian message?
 Of course!
 I have no problem with that.
-And in fact, I see a great need for it in an increasingly dark world—good, wholesome, informative, positive, moral books—but those are not Christian books.
+And in fact, I see a great need for it in an increasingly dark world—good, wholesome, informative, positive, moral books—but in my opinion those are not Christian books.

-The opposing argument is that because unbelievers are not going to read Christian books, Christians should therefore write books stripped of all Christian content, so that unbelievers will then read them.
+The opposing argument is that because unbelievers are not going to read Christian books, Christians should therefore write books stripped of all Christian content, so that unbelievers will read them.
 And these books, with no references to God, Jesus, or Christianity, are somehow supposed to lead people to Christ.
 Honestly, I don’t see how that is even possible.
 Those types of books may help someone become a moral person, but they will not lead anyone to faith in Christ.

 People have the misconception that unbelievers are supposed to like us—that a Christian could write a book that is so appealing it would lead an unbeliever to faith in Christ, without it being offensive to them.
 Besides being a rather arrogant supposition—that our writing might somehow be more effective than God’s—it is totally unscriptural.
 Jesus Himself was hated and crucified by those who opposed His message, as were each of the disciples, except John who was banished to Patmos.
 Paul, also, was killed for relentlessly preaching the word.
 When they faced opposition, Jesus, Paul, and the disciples didn’t back down or change their message.

 Those unbelievers who won’t read a Christian book now, may someday become seekers who desire the truth that the world cannot provide.
 The question is—will they be able to find it?
 Or will all the Christian authors, writing books with a truly Christian message, have become extinct?